equilaterus-gamestudios/PlasticSCM-GitHub-extension/README.md

     ![PlasticSCM GitHub issues integration](_docs/basic-configuration.png)

-    Configure the extension.
-For more information see **Extension Parameters** at the start of this README.
+    Select a **Working Mode** from the dropdown and configure the extension.
+For more information see **Extension Parameters** at the top of this file.

-3. Finally, when doing a check-in, you can link your PlasticSCM changeset with a Github Issue (given its number ID):
+3. Finally, when doing a check-in, you can link your PlasticSCM changeset with a Github Issue (if using **WorkingMode=TaskOnChangeset**, otherwise you'll do it via-branching):

 ![PlasticSCM GitHub issues link](_docs/changeset-link-task.png)